A Multi-Physics Eulerian Framework for Long-Term Contrail Evolution: Results

+{Figure~\ref{fig:comtime} shows the computational time of the vertical solver over a 10-hour simulation as a function of the solver time step, for several vertical resolutions.
+When the present Eulerian framework is deployed in large-scale analyses involving many plumes (e.g., using tube-based methods), the vertical solver remains the dominant contributor to overall computational cost.
+Although this study does not target large-scale applications, the timings in Fig.~\ref{fig:comtime} indicate that the model is promising for such scenarios.
+As can be seen, for moderate vertical resolution and solver time step, the computational time of the vertical solver can fall below one second. }

-The simulations are conducted for two distinct scenarios: 1) \textbf{Spherical Model}, which assumes $\phi(z,t)=1, \,\forall t>0$, meaning that habit dynamics are decoupled from the number and mass ADEs, and 2) \textbf{Habit Model}, which solves the full system of ADEs.
+The following simulations are conducted for two distinct scenarios: 1) \textbf{Spherical Model}, which assumes $\phi(z,t)=1, \,\forall t>0$, meaning that habit dynamics are decoupled from the number and mass ADEs, and 2) \textbf{Habit Model}, which solves the full system of ADEs.

-We present the static contours at different times in the $x$--$z$ plane along the track, i.e., along the center of the plume where maximum concentration is expected.
+{We present contours at different times in the $x$–$z$ plane for a slice taken along the aircraft track (corresponding to maximum concentration) and with a horizontal resolution of about 130 meters. }

 The key quantities of number and mass concentrations are depicted.
 Specifically, in Fig.~\ref{fig7}, the IWC of the two scenarios is compared and labeled as $\text{IWC}_h$ (for the Habit Model) and $\text{IWC}_s$ (for the Spherical Model).
 Fig.~\ref{fig8} shows a comparison for number concentration, denoted $c_{N,h}$ for the Habit Model and $c_{N,s}$ for the Spherical Model.

 From Fig.~\ref{fig7}, we observe that $\text{IWC}$ shows different behaviors in the Habit and Spherical Models.
 In the Habit Model, the plume center naturally remains at the top due to the fallstreak of heavier columnar crystals, which on average also have faster settling velocities, particularly at lower Reynolds numbers.
 These crystals soon leave the supersaturation region and sublimate, leaving the plume center to persist longer near the plume top.
-In the Spherical Model, however, the need for an additional updraft correction is more pronounced because it assigns the same settling velocity to equal-mass crystals.
+In the Spherical Model, however, the need for an additional vertical ambient flow is more pronounced because it assigns the same settling velocity to equal-mass crystals.
 Moreover, it does not incorporate the influence of crystal shape on growth mechanisms, such as capacitance.

 Following similar reasoning, for the Spherical Model, number concentration remains more continuous.
 However, in general, number concentration is less prone to strong deviations between the two models.
 Mathematically, this is because number concentration only accounts for the influence of settling velocity, which itself is implicitly affected by the growth term (see Fig.~\ref{fig8}).